How much automotive manufacturing data do I need?

 Once LinePulse is trained with this historical customer data, it can begin to process real-time production data.
 It continues to learn and adapt the longer it is ingesting data.

-Setting your facility up for success with big data
+Setting your facility up for success with data analysis

 Aside from gathering the proper amount of data, there are other things that a manufacturer should consider when they are looking to leverage their data with an ML/AI tool.

 - The data must have a purpose.
 Ideally, the data collection strategy is planned in advance with thought given to potential quality risks and types of sensors or recordings that will be necessary to collect to address them.

 - The team must understand the purpose of data collection.
 A team that knows the value of data and understands how it is being used to solve problems will ensure that internal data collection processes are followed.

 - The data must be complete.
 This means that there are no missing recordings in each instance.
 This can occur if there are any stages on the line where data needs to be entered manually.
 All signals on the line that are collecting data should be recorded and accessible.

 - The data must be traceable.
 As mentioned above, using serial numbers is a common method to track parts along the assembly line from start to finish.

 - There must be a plan for data storage.
 Often, data is collected but not stored for long enough, nor is there a process to store data properly and securely.
 The more historical data you have, the better advanced analytics platforms can solve your problems.